Gamercave/Modular-Productivity-Software/README.md

  •	Disabling word count.

- •	Disabling playback bar in an MP3 player,
+ •	Disabling playback bar in an MP3 player.

  •	Adjust appearance of individual information.